Hebjies/Tools/README.md

 # Ghostery (Fire Fox) & Git Hub Repository

-## I have found that, when Gohstery is active, the commit button is grayed out.
+## I have found that, when Ghostery is active, the commit button is grayed out.

 #### Commit botton Ghostery disabled.